jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

 end
 ```

-Now, we'll need to establish the interface we want for our Lttb class.
+We'll need to establish the interface we want for our Lttb class.
 Let's say
 we want to test it with some static data like:

 ```ruby